Selected publications

 -

-No more than some of her parts: the pursuit and perils of sexual objectification
+No more than some of her parts: how sexual objectification diminishes humanity

 All available and much more at Fully Human